sharetribe/flex-docs/src/docs/concepts-users-and-authentication/user-permissions/index.md

 By default, Sharetribe marketplaces are public.
 This means that listings and user profiles are visible to unauthenticated users.
-By making your marketplace private, you can allow only authenticated users to view listings and users on your marketplace.
+By making your marketplace private, you allow only authenticated users to view listings and users on your marketplace.

-On a private marketplace, the only public Marketplace API endpoints are user creation related [[ TODO CHECK IF THIS IS TRUE ]].
+On a private marketplace, the only public Marketplace API endpoints are user creation and password reset related.
 All other endpoints require an authenticated user access token.

 This setting can be turned on or off on the marketplace level.